 I remember staying by our seats and my grandad saying “he says you’ve signed the wrong name.
 He says your name is James Bond.”
 Roger Moore’s face crinkled up with realisation and he beckoned me over.
 When I was by his knee, he leant over, looked from side to side, raised an eyebrow and in a hushed voice said to me, “I have to sign my name as ‘Roger Moore’ because otherwise… Blofeld might find out I was here.”
 He asked me not to tell anyone that I’d just seen James Bond, and he thanked me for keeping his secret.
 I went back to our seats, my nerves absolutely jangling with delight.
 My grandad asked me if he’d signed ‘James Bond.’
 No, I said.
 I’d got it wrong.
 I was working with James Bond now.

-Glen’s next instalment, Octopussy, dipped back into the old Bond formula to some degree, but when you consider that the whole Tarzan debacle was a throwback to The Man With The Golden Gun, the emphasis on quips screen test determined, and events catered to Raiders of the Lost Ark and Indy fever, it’s somewhat understandable, and there’s plenty of Cold War sobriety to go around.
-Glen would truly leave the traditions of Bond behind during the Dalton era, particularly action spectacular Licence to Kill, but Moore’s lack of mobility notwithstanding, A View to a Kill wasn’t far behind.
+Glen’s next instalment, Octopussy, dipped back into the old Bond formula to some degree, but when you consider that the whole Tarzan debacle was a throwback to The Man With The Golden Gun, the emphasis on quips screen test determined, as well as the fact that events catered to Raiders of the Lost Ark and Indy fever to some degree, it’s somewhat understandable, and there’s plenty of Cold War sobriety to go around.
+Glen would leave the traditions of Bond behind during the Dalton era, particularly with action spectacular Licence to Kill, but Moore’s lack of mobility notwithstanding, A View to a Kill wasn’t far behind.
 With it’s relatively grounded plot, new age villains, modern action sequences and lack of otherworldly spectacle, it was very much in the urban action mode, particularly a fire truck chase through the streets of San Francisco.
 The film even forgoes the prerequisite, Q-led gadget display, scenes usually underpinned by the kind of suggestive comedy Moore had become synonymous with.

 As Bond plots go, A View to a Kill also features one of most subdued, which isn’t necessarily a bad thing, more a sign of the times.
 When ranking the most extravagant schemes for world domination, the flooding of Silicone Valley for the purpose of controlling the microchip market is hardly the most striking of spectacles, San Francisco a far cry from the lavish locations of classic Bond, but this is Glen moving away from the kind of Austin Powers megalomania synonymous with that era, a fact personified by two of the most memorable villains in the entire Bond canon.

 Ironically, A View to a Kill’s most endearing comedy comes courtesy of that very pairing.
 In fact, Macnee’s Sir Godfrey Tibbett, an ironic riff on his character John Steed from 60s British spy series The Avengers, is almost a replacement for the classic Q sequence.
 Macnee plays a horse trainer who goes undercover at Zorin’s French estate as Bond’s servant and driver, something 007 inevitably has lots of fun with.
 At 63, Macnee was even less suited to the underworld of dangerous espionage.
 Bond does seem athletic by comparison, but I’m still not buying Moore in a tracksuit meant for someone many years his junior.
-Other than that, the two have great chemistry, Tibbett’s quiet suffering at the hands of Bond genuinely endearing, a relationship that makes his assassination all the more cold and affecting.
+Other than that, the two have great chemistry, Tibbett’s quiet suffering at the hands of Bond genuinely endearing to the extent that his murder proves quite the gut-puncher.

 Bond’s love interest is the positively smouldering Stacey Sutton (Tanya Roberts), the granddaughter of an oil tycoon locked in a lawsuit with Zorin.
-Sutton may not be the greatest actress, her character may come across as somewhat helpless, proving something of an anomaly in Glen’s five entries, but she’s dazzling enough to fit the bill, maintaining a conservatism that keeps Moore’s ageing sexuality firmly in the shadows amid so much acrid sexuality.
-A starring role in one of Hollywood’s biggest franchises wasn’t quite the coup the actress had hoped for, and A View to a Kill‘s critical damning no doubt played a part in that.
+Sutton may not be the greatest actress, her character may come across as somewhat helpless, proving something of an anomaly in Glen’s five entries, but she’s dazzling enough to fit the bill, maintaining a conservatism that keeps Moore’s ageing sexuality firmly in the shadows.
+Unfortunately, a starring role in one of Hollywood’s biggest franchises wasn’t quite the coup the actress had hoped for.
 Roberts was one of the biggest victims of the infamous ‘Bond girl curse,’ struggling for roles thereafter.
 The actress would next star as Candace Vandervagen in cult wrestling movie Body Slam, a huge comedown following the overnight status of the universally renown Bond series.
 Roberts would then star in a smattering of direct-to-video efforts, her last feature-length appearance released as early as 1994.

 On the fallout from her once in a lifetime experience, Roberts would say, “I sort of felt like every girl who’d ever been a Bond Girl had seen their career go nowhere, so I was a little cautious.
 I remember I said to my agent: ‘No one ever works after they get a Bond movie.’
 And they said to me: ‘Are you kidding?
 Glen Close would do it if she could.
 I thought to myself, well you can have regrets if you wish, but what’s the point?
 At the time I didn’t know what I know now, and to be honest, who would turn that role down, really?
 Nobody would.
 All you have to think to yourself is: ‘Could I have been better in the part?’
 That’s all you can say to yourself because turning the part down would have been ridiculous, you know?
 I mean nobody would do that, nobody.”

-The fact that Roberts was cast alongside a near-60-year-old man certainly didn’t help either.
-There’s zero sexual chemistry between her and Moore ― in an era of muscular heroes like Stallone and Schwarzenegger, Sutton’s saviour is a comparative grandpa.
+The fact that Roberts was cast alongside a near-60-year-old man certainly didn’t help.
+There’s zero sexual chemistry between she and Moore ― in an era of muscular heroes like Stallone and Schwarzenegger, Sutton’s saviour is a comparative grandpa.
 It also didn’t help starring alongside the utterly unique Grace Jones, who fits the Bond formula like a modern-day Oddjob.
-Jones is a huge presence who’s absolutely central to A View to A Kill’s overall appeal.
-Any other actress, however beautiful or talented, was doomed to life in her inimitable shadow.
-One promotional poster, which you’ll find at the bottom of this article, featured Moore and Jones standing back-to-back against a pure white background, tells you all you need to know about Jones as a commercial draw in 1985.
+Jones is a colossal presence who’s absolutely central to A View to A Kill’s overall appeal.
+Any other actress, however beautiful or talented, was doomed to live in her inimitable shadow.
+One promotional poster featuring Moore and Jones standing back-to-back against a pure white background tells you all you need to know about her commercial clout in 1985.
 She even outmuscled the likes of Walken for sheer star appeal.